boxcee/my-blockchain-project/README.md

 - [material-ui](https://material-ui.com/) for some solid material design ready-made components
 - [dotenv](https://github.com/motdotla/dotenv) to make easy use of environment variables
 - [drizzle](https://github.com/trufflesuite/drizzle) to use a redux-like environment to interact with the smart contracts
+- [mars/create-react-app](https://github.com/mars/create-react-app-buildpack) for easy deployment on heroku when using `create-react-app`